March 1, 2023

 What Information We Disclose

 We are permitted by law to disclose nonpublic information about you to unaffiliated third parties, such as service providers involved in servicing and administering products and services on our behalf.
 Our service providers include, but are not limited to, our internal staff, our auditors and our legal advisor.
-Additionally, in order for us to provide planning or investment management services to you, we may disclose your personal information in limited circumstances to various service providers, such as our account custodian, financial planning software provider(s), investment portfolio analysis and management tool provider(s), and our client relationship management (CRM) service provider.
+Additionally, in order for us to provide planning or investment management services to you, we may disclose your personal information in limited circumstances to various service providers, such as our account custodian, financial planning and tax planning software provider(s), investment portfolio analysis and management tool provider(s), and our client relationship management (CRM) service provider.
 We may also consult with attorneys, accountants, insurance experts, and other professionals to provide financial planning services.

 Otherwise, Middleton & Company will not disclose any personal information about you or your account(s) unless one of the following conditions is met: